 The page has turned on another year and now we begin the hard work of writing a new chapter.
 As the clock counts down to midnight, people all over the world reflect on past successes and mistakes and looking forward, imagining what they can do to improve upon themselves and their lives.

 It’s a smart idea, setting up resolutions for the new year.
-And for those with their own businesses – specifically medical practices – it’s an absolutely crucial idea: staying one step ahead and planning for the future.
+And for those with their own businesses – specifically medical practices – it’s an absolutely crucial idea to staying one step ahead and planning for the future.

-For you, here are a few New Years Resolutions that will help keep you at the forefront.
+Here are a few medical new year’s resolutions that will help keep you at the forefront.

 Beyond that though, it’s wise to have a varied mix of ages within your patient population.